ChildishhAlbino/Dicelocked/README.md

 Mages:

-  Sorcerors - typical mage class; can use spells to deal A.O.E damage but can only attack once per turn.
+  Sorcerers - typical mage class; can use spells to deal A.O.E damage but can only attack once per turn.

   Alchemists - can convert other units into different classes or buff them with bonuses, but cannot deal super effective damage to other classes.